 Budgeting is the foundation of every successful financial plan.
-A budget helps you identify income and expenses sources, allowing you to manage your cash flow accordingly.
-Budgeting aims to maximize your net cash flow by increasing your income sources or reducing unnecessary expenses.
+A budget helps you identify sources of income and expenses, which allows you to manage your cash flow accordingly.
+The goal of budgeting is to maximize your net cash flow by increasing your income sources or reducing unnecessary expenses.

 - Budgeting is the management of incoming cash and outgoing expenses